kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 #### Ordered Pod Creation

 For a Stateful Set with N replicas, when Pods are being deployed, they are created sequentially, in order from {0..N-1}.
-Examine the standard output stream in the first terminal.
+Examine the output of the `kubectl get` command in the first terminal.
 Eventually, the output will look like the example below.

 ```shell
 $ kubectl get pods -w -l app=nginx